 What if you don’t have internet access and prefer not to use your phone or laptop?
 You can still send a fax by visiting places such as:

-• Office Supply Stores: Stores like Staples or Office Depot offer fax services.
+- Office Supply Stores: Stores like Staples or Office Depot offer fax

-• Libraries and Shipping Centers: Many libraries and shipping centers offer free or low-cost access to fax machines.
+- Libraries or Shipping Centers for free or low-cost access to fax machines

 What About Free Online Faxing Services?

-For those who don’t need to fax often, free online faxing services are a great alternative.
+Free online faxing services are a great alternative for those who don’t need to fax often.
 Here are some noteworthy options:

-What Are the Limitations to Faxing Without a Fax Machine?
+What Are the Limitations of Faxing Without a Fax Machine?

 While faxing without a traditional fax machine offers many conveniences, there are some limitations to consider: